-Three industry experts from Builders Mutual – Risk Management Technical Manager Sean Purcell, Senior Claims Adjuster Wendy Maunu, and Director of Claims Tina Hill – discuss emergency rooms and urgent care facilities.
+Three industry experts from Builders Mutual – Risk Management expert Sean Purcell, Senior Claims Adjuster Wendy Maunu, and Director of Claims Tina Hill – discuss emergency rooms and urgent care facilities.
 They have established five tips for receiving the best service.

 1.Know your locations and wait times.

 Whenever you begin a new project, take the time to identify the locations of your closest emergency room and urgent care facility.
 Policyholders are encouraged to reach out to the Builders Mutual claims department before beginning work in an unfamiliar area.
 We are happy to help identify the best locations.

 Even if the nearest urgent care facility is farther away than the emergency room, remember that wait time at an urgent care facility is usually about 30 minutes while it can be up to four hours or more at an ER.

 Emergency rooms will not honor recommendations or have any type of pre-injury agreement with an employer.
 However, you do have this opportunity with urgent care facilities.

 Before you need them, reach out and establish a relationship with the staff at your nearest urgent care.
 Build a rapport ahead of time by introducing yourself and letting them know what your insurance carrier will require in the event of an accident on your job-site.

 Plan ahead for urgent care visits by establishing a list of action items to communicate with your urgent care staff:

 - Ask your urgent care staff to administer a post-accident drug test